Digitek (character)

-Digitek (Jonathan Bryant) is a fictional character appearing in American comic books published by Marvel Comics.
-He first appeared in Digitek #1 (Dec.
-1992), the first issue of a limited series published by Marvel UK.
+Digitek (Jonathan Bryant) is a character appearing in American comic books published by Marvel Comics.
+He first appeared in Digitek #1 (December 1992), the first issue of a limited series published by Marvel UK.
 The strip was also published in Marvel UK's weekly anthology title Overkill.
-The character was created by writers John Tomlinson & Andy Lanning and artist Dermot Power.
+The character was created by writers John Tomlinson and Andy Lanning and artist Dermot Power.

 Publication history

-Digitek was initially published in two different formats - as a four issue limited series, using the standard Marvel Comics format, and as one of the strips in the UK anthology Overkill (published in a format similar to that of 2000 AD.
-The inside front covers of the limited series featured 'in-universe' text pieces (such as memos from the fictional Nakasoni Corporation) that established links between Digitek and the other Marvel UK titles (such as Warheads and Genetix) - these documents were not reprinted in the Overkill anthology.
+Digitek was initially published in two different formats - as a four-issue limited series, using the standard Marvel Comics format, and as one of the strips in the UK anthology Overkill, published in a format similar to that of 2000 AD.
+The inside front covers of the limited series featured 'in-universe' text pieces (such as memos from the fictional Nakasoni Corporation) that established links between Digitek and the other Marvel UK titles (such as Warheads and Genetix).
+These documents were not reprinted in the Overkill anthology.

 At the time, this was a standard publication method for Marvel UK, with the intention that Overkill would be better suited to the UK market, whereas the 'standard' Marvel format would be better suited to comic shops in other countries.
 As with most of the other Marvel UK titles, Digitek also attempted to attract existing Marvel Comics fans by including a prominent Marvel character in the initial storyline - the cyborg Deathlok.

-After the initial limited series, Digitek made no further appearances in Marvel UK comics (and within a couple of years, the Marvel UK line of comics had ceased publication) - the character made no other actual appearances until 2009, though he was mentioned by Robbie Baldwin during the Civil War event and in referred to by a character in Captain Britain and MI13.
-He also received an entry in the most recent Official Handbook of the Marvel Universe.

-The final issue of Captain Britain and MI13 included a cameo appearance by Digitek, confirming that he is working as a reserve agent for MI:13.
+After the initial limited series, Digitek made no further appearances in Marvel UK comics.
+The character made no other actual appearances until 2009.
+The final issue of Captain Britain and MI13 included a cameo appearance by Digitek, who is now working as a reserve agent for MI-13.